jdirocco/emeliot/README.md

 components' ':' components+=Component*;
   ```

-where a component is defined as follows:
+where a component has a list of *ports* defined as follows:

 ```
 Component returns Component: